AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ## April 16, 2024

+### Flutter Core 4.x and compatible plugins

+A new major version of the [Adobe Experience Platform Core Flutter Plugin](https://github.com/adobe/aepsdk-react-native/tree/main/packages/core) has been released along with updates to other plugins.
+The current release includes the following changes:

+* Updated to use Experience Platform Android `3.x` SDKs.
+* Updated to use Experience Platform iOS `5.x` SDKs, which include the `privacy manifest`.
+* Updated `MobileCore.dispatchEventWithResponseCallback` API with a timeout parameter.

+Note that all these plugins must be updated together.

+* flutter_aepcore:4.0.0
+* flutter_aepuserprofile:4.0.0
+* flutter_aepassurance:4.0.0
+* flutter_aepedge:4.0.0
+* flutter_aepedgeidentity:4.0.0
+* flutter-aepedgeconsent:4.0.0
+* flutter-aepedgebridge:4.0.0
+* flutter-aepmessaging:4.0.0

+To learn how Apple's privacy related announcements made in WWDC of 2023 affect the Mobile SDK, please read the guide on [iOS privacy manifest requirements](https://developer.adobe.com/client-sdks/resources/privacy-manifest).

 ### Flutter EdgeBridge 4.0.0

 Major version update for [Edge Bridge](https://github.com/adobe/aepsdk_flutter/tree/main/plugins/flutter_aepedgebridge) for Adobe Experience Platform Flutter Plugin compatible with Flutter Core 4.0.0.
 The current release includes the following changes: